easegress-io/easegress/doc/pipeline_practice_guide.md

 ## Overview

-In this document, we would like to introduce 6 pipelines from real practice to cover some worth usecases as examples.
+In this document, we would like to introduce follow pipelines from real practice to cover some worth usecases as examples.

 | Name | Description | Complexity level |
 |:--|:--|:--:|